 A focus on the Doran Review

 Known after its Chairperson Peter Doran the so-called ‘Doran Review’ sets out the strategic vision for provision for children and young people with complex additional support needs in Scotland.
 In each of the drop down sections below we have summarised key elements of the Review for PINS members.
-Click the arrows to open.
+Click below to open.

 - Capability Scotland’s Corseford School in Renfrewshire